kramerProject/mba-xpe-final-project/README.md

 ## Description

 This project is part of the MBA in Data Engineering from XPE.
 The job consists in extracting investment funds information from
 [CVM](https://dados.cvm.gov.br/dataset/fi-doc-inf_diario).
-All raw Data is storaged in an AWS bucket, then transformed and finally saved in postgres SQL data base.
+All raw Data is storaged in an AWS bucket, after transformation is finally storaged in a postgreSQL data base.
 The pipeline is entirely orchestrated using AIRFLOW.

 ## About the source